-34. The Order from the September 6, 2019 hearing, which was issued on September 27, 2019, held that Respondent's motion "seeks to relitigate the issues decided by the Court at the hearing on March 25, 2019, and reflected in the Order Appointing Guardian and Conservator entered July 11, 2019."
-Additionally, the Order further held:

-- A. The motion was filed beyond the statutorily prescribed time of thirty (30) days for notice of appeal, and Respondent's motion was ultimately denied; - B. Complainant was given leave to file for divorce on behalf of Mr. Peters pursuant to W.Va.
-Code §48-5-202, as Mr. Peters and Ms. Bordonaro had lived separate and apart since their marriage began; - C. That "there is a direct conflict pursuant to Rule 1.7 of the West Virginia Rules of Professional Conduct of [Respondent's] representation of both Karen Bordonaro and Raymond S. Peters, as their interests are directly adverse;" - E. The Court further enjoined Ms. Bordonaro from "in any way dissipating, damaging, disposing, or encumbering any part of the estate" or any financial account of Mr. Peters; - F. Ms. Bordonaro was ordered by the Court to have no contact with Mr. Peters; - G. Respondent was ordered to return the \$5,000 retainer fee; and - H. Ms. Bordonaro was ordered to reimburse Mr. Peters the \$656.06 purchase she made using Mr. Peters' credit card without prior permission from the conservator [ODC Ex.
-8 at 397-400].
+- 34. The Order from the hearing of September 6, 2019, was issued on September 27, 2019, which held that Respondent's motion "seeks to re-litigate the issues decided by the Court at the hearing on March 25, 2019, and reflected in the Order Appointing Guardian and Conservator entered July 11, 2019."
+Additionally, the Order further held: - A. The motion was filed beyond the statutorily prescribed time of thirty (30) days for notice of appeal, and Respondent's motion was ultimately denied; - B. Complainant was given leave to file for divorce on behalf of Mr. Peters pursuant to W.Va.
+Code §48-5-202, as Raymond Peters and Ms. Bordonaro had lived separate and apart since their marriage began; - C. That "there is a direct conflict pursuant to Rule 1.7 of the West Virginia Rules of Professional Conduct of [Respondent's] representation of both Karen Bordonaro and Raymond Peters, as their interests are directly adverse;" - D. The Court further enjoined Ms. Bordonaro from "in any way dissipating, damaging, disposing, or encumbering any part of the estate" or any financial account of Raymond Peters; - E. Ms. Bordonaro was ordered by the Court to have no contact with Raymond.
+Peters; - F. Respondent was ordered to return the \$5,000.00 retainer fee; and - G. Ms. Bordonaro was ordered to reimburse Raymond Peters for the \$656.06 purchase she made using his credit card without prior permission from the conservator.
+[ODC Ex.
+8 at 397-400]. - 35.
+Respondent filed a Motion for Emergency Stay of Judgement on behalf of Ms.

-35. Respondent filed a Motion for Emergency Stay of Judgement on behalf of Ms. Bordonaro in September 2019.5 The Motion stated that Ms. Bordonaro was the legal wife of Mr. Peters and had been his sole caretaker for many years, but was prohibited from having any contact with Mr. Peters at the September 6, 2019 hearing, and that Mr. Peters would be at serious health risk given that he had no transportation and lived in a remote area.
-It further stated that the Order "was done on an ex parte basis" when Respondent failed to appear at the September 6, 2019 hearing.
-Respondent stated within the Motion that the hearing notice was incorrect [ODC Ex.
+Bordonaro in September 2019.4 The Motion stated that Ms. Bordonaro was the legal wife of Raymond Peters and had been his sole caretaker for many years but was prohibited from having any contact with him at the September 6, 2019 hearing and that Raymond Peters would be at serious health risk given that he had no transportation and lived in a remote area.
+It further stated that the Order "was done on an ex parte basis" when the Respondent failed to appear at the September 6, 2019, hearing.
+Respondent stated within the Motion that the hearing notice was incorrect.
+[ODC Ex.
 1 at 41-46].

-36. The Motion for Stay was denied by Order entered October 17, 2019 [ODC Ex.
-1 at 45-46].

-37. A Petition for Show Cause Order and/or Protective Order Preventing Financial Exploitation was filed by Ms. Lefler, Mr. Peters' guardian ad litem, in the Circuit Court of Summers County on October 29, 2019.
-The Petition alleged that:

-- A. Ms. Lefler was notified by Mr. McCallister, Complainant's WV proxy, that Mrs. Hunter had entered Mr. Peters' home and denied entry to Mr. McCallister, stating that Mr. Peters was not dressed.
-The Petition stated that Mrs. Hunter claimed to be there for a wellness check as a friend to Mr. Peters; - B. Mrs. Hunter, as wife to Ms. Bordonaro's attorney, is an agent and/or proxy for Ms. Bordonaro, and that her contact was in direct violation of the Final Order for the September 6, 2019 hearing, which directed Ms. Bordonaro to not have contact with Mr. Peters; - C. Despite being ordered to return the \$5,000 retainer fee, Respondent had not done so, and that he was instead using that money to fund a baseless appeal filed before the West Virginia Supreme Court of Appeals after Respondent failed to appear at a hearing for which all parties received adequate notice; - D. Ms. Lefler alleged that Mrs. Hunter continued to travel to financial institutions with Mr. Peters to withdraw funds despite the Court ruling that Mr. Peters was a protected person; - E. Mrs. Hunter had entered Mr. Peters' home as late as October 26, 2019;
+- 36. The Motion for Stay was denied by the Order entered on October 17, 2019.
+[ODC Ex.
+1 at 45-46]. - 37.
+A Petition for Show Cause Order and/or Protective Order Preventing Financial Exploitation was filed by Ms. Lefler, Mr. Peters' guardian ad litem, in the Circuit Court of Summers County on October 29, 2019.
+The Petition alleged that: - A. Ms. Lefler was notified by Mr. McCallister, Complainant's WV proxy, that Mrs. Hunter had entered Raymond Peters' home and denied entry to Mr. McCallister, stating that Raymond Peters was not dressed.
+The Petition stated that Mrs. Hunter claimed to be there for a wellness check as a friend to Raymond Peters; - B. De'Etta Hunter, as wife to Ms. Bordonaro's attorney, is an agent and/or proxy for Ms. Bordonaro, and her contact was in direct violation of the Final Order for the September 6, 2019 hearing, which directed Ms. Bordonaro to not have contact with Raymond Peters; - C. Despite being ordered to return the \$5,000.00 retainer fee, Respondent had not done so, and that he was instead using that money to fund a baseless appeal filed before the West Virginia Supreme Court of Appeals after Respondent failed to appear at a hearing for which all parties received adequate notice; - D. Ms. Lefler alleged that De'Etta Hunter continued to travel to financial